kafkesc/kommitted/README.md

         --cluster-id <CLUSTER_ID>
             Override identifier of the monitored Kafka Cluster.

             If set, it replaces the value `cluster.id` from the Brokers' configuration.
 This can be useful when `cluster.id` is not actually set.

-        --history <SIZE>
+        --history <SIZE_PER_PARTITION>
             For each Topic Partition, how much history of offsets to track in memory.

             Offsets data points are collected every 500ms, on average: so, on average,